vWernay/lua/EXTENDED.md

 bool = plane.intersectsTriangle(..., ta --[[ vec3 ]], tb --[[ vec3 ]], tc --[[ vec3 ]])
 ```

-## Polygon:
+## Polygon

 A two-dimensional closed surface in three dimensional space.
+A **well-formed**
-A **well-formed** polygon is planar, i.e., all vertices lie on the same plane.
-Much of the polygon API assumes the polygon is well-formed and for all practical purposes, non-planar polygons should be avoided.
-Note the polygon metatable and the `lua-glm` polygon library are the same table.
+polygon is planar, i.e., all vertices lie on the same plane.
+Much of the
+polygon API assumes the polygon is well-formed and for all practical purposes,
+non-planar polygons should be avoided.
+Note the polygon metatable and the
+`lua-glm` polygon library are the same table.

 All operators (non-constructors) are of the form: